SangDooNam/databse_12/README.md

 **Briefly explain what you see.
 More specifically, answer the following question:**

 - What is the observed difference between this case and the one on task 6? and why do you think that happens?

+ALTER TABLE command requires an ACCESS EXCLUSIVE lock on the table because it's modifying the table structure.